 Similar to a business intelligence system built on user data, I propose a feedback mechanism to monitor events in your code itself.
 Setup and track events as they occur during normal execution of the application then use this data to gain insights into your code.
 These could be execution times of certain code paths, errors and exceptions, or number of times some part of code was invoked.

 There are third party tools and services available to collect this information and some of them are fairly customizable to track intrinsic details of code execution.
+These are called Application Performance Monitoring (APM) tools.
 Some examples include:

 - New Relic